Choose a path

 Getting a plan together

 Jobs and Skills Centres provide free support and guidance around career planning, changing careers, and upskilling.
 They use a range of website and tools to tailor support and guidance to your individual needs — whatever your age, or the stage of your career — even if you're still at school or you're looking for your first job.
-One of the tools you can use to research career development options is the myfuture website.
+One of the tools you can use to research career development options is the myfuture website - external site.

 This website is available free to all people in Western Australia, and it has a large range of resources and tools to enable you to explore how your values, interests and skills relate to a wide range of career options and pathways.